osmlab/awesome-openstreetmap/README.md

 * [Damn Project](https://www.damn-project.org/) - Project for mapping by dividing big areas into small squares mappable by humans. ([Source Code](https://git.sr.ht/~qeef/damn-deploy) / [Wiki](https://wiki.openstreetmap.org/wiki/Divide_and_map._Now.))
 * [NotesReview](https://ent8r.github.io/NotesReview/) - Interface for searching and resolving OSM notes. ([Source Code](https://github.com/ENT8R/NotesReview))
 * [TeachOSM Tasking Manager](https://tasks.teachosm.org/) - Tasking Manager made for school classrooms to help map for humanitarian causes.
+* [OSM Streak](http://streak.osmz.ru/) - OSM Streak makes you do small tasks for OSM every day.
+Tasks are small and about five minutes each, but the point is to map every day, not map as much as you can. ([Source Code](https://github.com/Zverik/osmstreak))

 ## Maps